-The CPAP humidifier can help alleviate important problems with CPAP therapy.
+The CPAP humidifier can help alleviate important problems with CPAP therapy, especially congestion, dry nose and mouth, sinus infection, nasal bleeding and general discomfort.

 In this page you will discover: